Bhuvanesh-Kumar-g/Fake-News-Detector-Web-Application/README.md

 This project is a web application designed to help users identify potentially fake news articles.
 It takes a news headline or topic as input, fetches related articles using the News API, classifies them using a pre-trained Hugging Face model, and presents an overall assessment.

 *(Optional: Add a screenshot of your web app here.
-Name it `app_screenshot.png` and place it in the root directory.)*
+Name it `Screenshot 2025-05-26 121759.png` and place it in the root directory.)*
 <!-- ![Screenshot of the Fake News Detector](./app_screenshot.png) -->

 ## Features